Blog 9 min read

 If you’re building your file, start here: the 2026 regularization runs on documents that tell one consistent story.
 Your case has to look clear even to someone who doesn’t know you and opens your file for only a few minutes.

-Four blocks, one coherent story
+Five blocks, one coherent story

-Most files rest on four documentary blocks:
+Most files rest on five documentary blocks:

 1. Identity